viliRocha/Game-Dino-Offline/README.md

 ## Execute the project

-to execute the project, use: `go run .` and then open http://localhost:8080 on your browser
+to execute the project localy, use: `go run .` and then open http://localhost:8080 on your browser

 build the project: `go build -o dino`